cap-js/change-tracking/README.md

 > [!Warning]
 >
+> Please note that if your project is multi-tenant, then the CDS version must be higher than 8.6 and the mtx version higher than 2.5 for change-tracking to work.

+> [!Warning]
+>
 > When using multi-tenancy with MTX, the generated facets and associations have to be created by the model provider of the MTX component.
 Therefore, the plugin also must be added to the `package.json` of the MTX sidecar.
 >Although we tested this scenario extensively, there still might be cases where the automatic generation will not work as expected.
 If this happends in your scenario, we suggest using the `@changelog.disable_assoc` ([see here](#disable-association-to-changes-generation)) for all tracked entities and to add the association and facet manually to the service entity.